richmahn/en_tn/act/01/intro.md

 ##### Akeldama #####

 This is a phrase in Hebrew or Aramaic.
-Luke does not "translate" this phrase into Greek but chooses to "transliterate" or transfer it into Greek by substituting Greek letters for Hebrew letters.
-The translators of the ULB and UDB have not translated this phrase either.
-The translator should try to form the sounds of this phrase without translating its meaning.
+Luke transliterates this word by writing it with Greek letters, and then he explains the meaning.
+Translators are encouraged to transliterate it using the letters of the target language and then explain the meaning.

 ## Links: ##